satom99/coxir/README.md

 ### Features

 - Support for running multiple bots in a same application
-- Configurable adapters that alter how the library behaves:
+- Configurable adapters that change how the library behaves:
   - **Limiter:** handles how rate limit buckets are stored
   - **Storage:** handles how entities are cached
   - **Sharder:** handles how shards are started